connectomicslab/connectomemapper3/paper/paper.md

   ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
-  (\autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set by loading the different pipeline configuration files.
+  (\autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
 Empowered by the nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
 To maximize accessibility and re-usability of the tool, the implemented pipelines are encapsulated